 You will be required to complete two current event assignments this semester.
-You will choose two current events, one that you will present in class and one that you will submit in a one-page summary format.
+You will choose two current events, one that you will present in class and one that you will submit in a summary format, minimum of 350 words.
 The format for the current event presented in class is of your choosing.
 You will have 5 minutes to explain your current event to the class and allow for questions and discussion.